 Agri-Tech Week 2019: 4th - 8th November 2019

-To celebrate innovation across the region we have a week of agri-tech events from 4-8 November 2019 so varied that there will be something to interest everyone.
+To celebrate innovation across the agri-tech cluster we have a week of events, visits, workshops and discussions from 4-8 November 2019.
+The programme is so varied that there will be something to interest everyone.

 Monday 4th November

 13.00 – 16.00 Collaborating to drive Agri-Tech Innovation on the NRP – Norwich Research Park

 18.00 – 20.00 Getting Value from AI in agriculture with Dr Matthew Smith, Microsoft Research – Institute for Agricultural Management / University of Lincoln